theianmay/asset-ranger-site/architecture.md

 ### Data Persistence & Communication

-I structured Asset Ranger primarily as an offline-first application:
+I structured AssetRanger primarily as an offline-first application:

 - Comprehensive SQLite schema for all inventory data
 - Import/export functionality for data migration